 Your mother can only gift and transfer any property she owns if she is found to be competent to do so.
 This finding of competency is predominantly a medical decision and her treating physicians or a specialist such as a neurologist should evaluate your mother to determine if she is competent.
 If...Read more »

 If these brokerage accounts are titled as "TOD" or transfer on death accounts in which your children are the designated as beneficiaries then these accounts will not be part of your probate estate.
-These accounts will automatically transfer to your children after your death once they provide the...Read more »
+These accounts will automatically transfer to your children after your death once they...Read more »

 If a persons dies intestate or without a will, then that person's estate after paying his or her allowable debts and administrative expenses of the estate is distributed according to the laws of intestate succession.
-Accordingly, if a persons has a surviving spouse then that spouse is entitled to...Read more »
+Accordingly, if a persons has a surviving spouse then that spouse is...Read more »

 at the nursing home.
 She is still on private pay, but is running out of money quickly.
 With her permission, am I am to sell her car?
 If so, what do I need to know to benefit her the most?
 We live in Maryland.